Get Ready to Hike

 There are a few good guide books about Mt.
 Kurikoma, e.g. Yama-kei Publishers Co Ltd.

 An essential item for your hike.
 Before you start, jot down any relevant information (alternative routes in case of emergency etc.) on the map for future reference.

 Information about traffic conditions is available from the local government website.
 Be sure to check road conditions prior to and on the day of your hike.

 Good weather is key to a successful hike.
-Make sure to check weather forecast in advance and on the day of your hike.
-Unexpected weather is the number one cause for the death of hikers, and weather on mountains can be particularly unpredictable.
+Make sure to check the weather forecast in advance and on the day of your hike.
+Unexpected weather is the number one cause of serious injury hikers, and weather on mountains can be particularly unpredictable.
 Early-morning starts are best, as most thunderstorms spring up suddenly in the heat of the afternoon.
-An early start will give you extra time to get out if the weather — or something else — goes wrong.
-The secret to real hiking safety is to know roughly what threats to expect from the region, and to be a little prepared for small things that can go wrong along the way.
+An early start will give you extra time to get to safety if the weather — or something else — goes wrong.
+The secret to real hiking safety is to know roughly what threats to expect from the region, and to be prepared for small things that can go wrong along the way.
 Go hiking under good weather conditions.

 Ensure you check the weather forecast!

 Japan Meteorological Corporation – Mt.
 Kurikoma weather forecast (栗駒山の天気)

 Here you can view the weather forecast for Mt.
 Kurikoma, including temperature and wind speed by altitude.

 Weathernews Central, Higashi Kurikoma, Omotegake and Uragake Trail Entrance (Kurihara, Miyagi)